 Tracking Down an Inheritance

 You should bear in mind that a common reason that such assets have gone unclaimed is that the original party, or his/her relatives entitled to claim his/her assets, are elderly or deceased...
 For the past many centuries, thousands of people have died every year without leaving a will, i.e., they die intestate.
 Since the passing of the inheritance acts in the 1560's, if beneficiaries cannot be found, the estate assets after the payment of lawful debts of the decedent escheat to the Crown/Treasury.
 Currently the Treasury Solicitor advertises in various newspapers asking for beneficiaries to come forward...
 As of 31 December 1991 the amount left unclaimed for the fifteen year period came to £12,059,862...
 The Treasury Solicitor is required to list accounts fifteen years old or less in one of the public registers.
 Checking the registers, either by visiting his London office or by sending a letter requesting that the registers be checked, and also checking the national and local newspapers in the areas inhabited by yourself and your older or deceased family members, are possible methods of finding such assets without paying a fee...
-Some locator firms in the past have requested advances for legal fees, filing costs, etc., and some have failed to return the advanced sums in the event of the failure of the inheritance claim.
-It is almost certainly a bad decision to give the locator firm money in advance of your personal and verified receipt of the inheritance funds.
-By "receipt" we mean that the locator's cheque has been negotiated against locator's bank, the funds paid to your bank and standing in your account without limitation or "hold."
-In the case of bank wire transfer, the transfer should be received by your bank and standing in your account without limitation or "hold."
-It is not enough that you or your bank receive notice that the funds are available, have been paid, or that the wire has been sent...
+Some locator firms in the past have requested advances for legal fees, filing costs, etc..
+It is a bad decision to give the locator firm money.
+The locator's fee should come only from the recovered assets.